The Potential Dangers of Highly-Concentrated Marijuana Wax

 - Formication, or feeling like there are bugs on or under the skin

 People who have existing mental health concerns, including anxiety, depression, bipolar disorder, and schizophrenia, can make these conditions worse when they smoke traditional marijuana.
 Wax increases the negative symptoms associated with these mental disorders worse, more frequent, and more disruptive.

-While there are no reports of the standard version of marijuana leading to overdose or death, pot wax has been known to put people in the hospital and killed at least one person.
-As a central nervous system (CNS) depressant, marijuana typically induces a sense of calm, relaxation, and slowed time; high concentrations of THC found in pot wax have caused people to pass out almost immediately, which led to one man falling and hitting his head on the floor.
+While there are no reports of the standard version of cannabis leading to overdose or death, marijuana wax has been known to put people in the hospital and killed at least one person.
+As a central nervous system (CNS) depressant, cannabis typically induces a sense of calm, relaxation, and slowed time; high concentrations of THC found in marijuana wax have caused people to pass out almost immediately, which led to one man falling and hitting his head on the floor.
 He died from head trauma.
 There have been several reports of nonfatal overdoses as well.

-People who abuse marijuana regularly may struggle with addiction; however, the growing cultural popularity of marijuana has made the drug seem safer than it actually is.
+People who abuse marijuana regularly may struggle with addiction; however, the growing cultural popularity of cannabis has made the drug seem safer than it actually is.
 Like alcohol and tobacco, marijuana is addictive, and it can cause chronic health problems when abused.
-Unfortunately, people who struggle with addiction are likely to escalate their abuse of substances like pot, which may lead them to abuse concentrated forms of marijuana, including wax.
+Unfortunately, people who struggle with addiction are likely to escalate their abuse of substances like cannabis, which may lead them to abuse concentrated forms, such as marijuana wax.